axisgroup/evaluation-toolkit/4.Conveying-Test-Results/Checklist-of-potential-actions.md

 Scenario - Data points are hard to see because of a large variation in values.
 (Note that starting the scale from the minimum value will not work for all types of charts.
 A bar chart must always have a zero baseline.
 Dot plots and line charts are examples of charts that could start from a non zero baseline.)

 - **% vs. absolute values**
-Scenario - The user cares more about tracking change or growth rather than the actual values.
+Display the variance by converting absolute values to % change Scenario - The user cares more about tracking change or growth rather than the actual values.

+- **Averages**
+Use mean as a measure of central tendency when the data set is uniform.
+A data set with extreme outliers will skew the mean.
+A median is a more accurate representation of the central tendency in this case.
+If there is a large difference between the median and mean then the distribution is probably skewed.
+Median should be used over mean in this case.
+Mean can be used for more more uniform distributions.
+Mode can be used to measure the most common category.
+The problem with mode is that the most commonly occuring item might not be a good reprenstation of the central tendency.

 ### Interaction Patterns